 Agent Solvency Rules and Regulations

-Title agents must follow a deposit plan as a means to meet the solvency requirements established in HB 4338 in 2011.
+Title agents must comply with minimum capitalization requirements established in HB 4338 in 2011.

 Anti-Rebating and Marketing Compliance